FSGeoff/CS-210_Project3/README.md

 ### Although the histogram met all requirements, I created it using for loops, if/else statements, and a dictionary.
 I did not use the import of pandas or matplotlib which may have been more efficient.

 ### Finding a specific itme presented some challenges but the histogram was the most challenging.
 Agian, I was able to fufill the requirements without using the matplotlib which is used specifically for histograms.
 However I found an alternative means to produce the same results.

+### I'm coming to realize that integrating 2 different languages is very powerful.
+Utilizing the strength of each language allows you to address more detailed and complex solutions.

+### The code is _readable_ due to descriptive variable and function names, and has been commented appropriately.